 - In a skillet or wide saucepan, heat a little vegetable oil and lightly saute the onion until softened.
 Add the garlic and ginger and saute for another few minutes until everything is cooked and fragrant.

-- Add half of the butter to the pan, followed by all of the spices, and cook until the butter is melted.
+- Add the butter to the pan, followed by all of the spices, and cook until the butter is melted.

 - Add the tomato paste.

 - Now add about a third of the kale.
-Saute until the kale is wilted, and continue adding kale in batches.
-The pan may get dry as you do this, so scoop in some of the coconut water as you go to add moisture and help the kale to wilt.
-(If you have not separated your coconut milk, just use a couple tablespoons of water where necessary).
+Sauté until the kale is wilted, and continue adding kale in batches.
+The pan may get dry as you do this, so scoop in some of the coconut milk as you go to add moisture and help the kale to wilt.

 - Now add the entire mixture to a blender or food processor and pulse until the kale is almost pureed but still has some texture.
-Alternatively, if your dish is deep enough you can use an immersion blender to achieve this, which is much easier.
+If you are using a deep saucepan an immersion blender may work if your model is powerful enough.